santiagosayshey/DigiBrain/content/Computer Science/Algorithms & Data Structures Analysis/Quizzes/Minimum Spanning Trees.md

 > What is the main difference between Prim's and Kruskal's algorithms?
 >
 > 1. Prim's algorithm works on directed graphs, while Kruskal's works on undirected graphs.
-> **2. Prim's algorithm builds the MST by adding edges, while Kruskal's algorithm starts with vertices**.
+> 2. Prim's algorithm builds the MST by adding edges, while Kruskal's algorithm starts with vertices.
 > 3. Prim's algorithm is a greedy algorithm, while Kruskal's is not.
-> 4. Prim's algorithm grows a single MST, while Kruskal's algorithm may grow multiple trees before connecting them.
+> **4. Prim's algorithm grows a single MST, while Kruskal's algorithm may grow multiple trees before connecting them.**
 >
-> **Explanation:** The key difference between Prim's and Kruskal's algorithms lies in their approach to constructing the Minimum Spanning Tree (MST).
-Prim's algorithm starts with an arbitrary vertex and incrementally adds the smallest weighted edge connecting a vertex in the growing MST to a vertex outside the MST.
-In contrast, Kruskal's algorithm starts by sorting all edges in ascending order of their weights and then iteratively adds the smallest edge that doesn't form a cycle with the edges already included in the MST.**
+> **Explanation:**

 > [!exercise] Question 3
 > Which algorithm is typically used for finding a Minimum Spanning Tree in a graph with weighted edges?